 FOSS is an ongoing research project dedicated to improving the learning and teaching of science.
 Assessment is a major research focus of the FOSS staff.
-The Recent Projects section includes two that are supported by the National Science Foundation to explore assessment through FOSS.
-As these and other projects mature, we will make results and products available through this website.
+Below we list two of our larger projects, supported by the National Science Foundation, which explored assessment through FOSS.

 Assessing Science Knowledge (ASK) from the Lawrence Hall of Science (the Hall), University of California, Berkeley, was a four-year project (beginning in April 2003) designed to define, field test, and validate effective assessment tools and techniques to be used by grade 3–6 classroom teachers to assess, guide, and confirm student learning in science.
 The assessments were conceptualized, developed, and refined using one exemplary science-education program, the Full Option Science System (FOSS).
 Curriculum developers/researchers at the Hall collaborated with eight national test centers, comprised of hundreds of teachers and thousands of students, and assessment researchers from the University of California, Berkeley Graduate School of Education and SRI International to validate new classroom assessments based on NSES and AAAS Benchmarks.
 Guided by a synthesis of current cognitive theory and measurement principles, the assessment tools, procedures, and item banks developed by ASK provided valid and fair inferences about student achievement, and have the potential to affect the design and implementation of all research-based elementary science programs.